 Whilst China’s Great Firewall, the NSA, and UK Censorship may seem like irrelevant to our everyday lives, the initial article has sprung up a debate of some 800+ comments.
 Obviously, somewhere along the line people don’t like to be told they aren’t educating their kids, or that if you don’t use it – you’ll lose it.

-Arguments popping up like “Easy to say, but not everyone has access to learn” are the common dogma and defense for digital illiteracy, but fundamentally keep us computer illiterate.
+Arguments popping up like “Easy to say, but not everyone has access to learning” are the common dogma and defense for digital illiteracy, but fundamentally keep us computer illiterate.

 It is the mindset of learning and how we seek out information that is becoming obfuscated.
 How can we begin to make the cloudless cloudy, when we allow digital illiteracy and the false truism that kids are computer geniuses because they can work their iPhones.